jdyen/integrated/README.md

 Updated: 12 March 2018

 ## About
 This project uses integrated Bayesian models to estimate demographic vital rates from multiple data sources.
 Models are fitted in R using the [greta R package](https://github.com/greta-dev).
-The current models use a stage-, age-, or un-structured population matrix model with eight possible classes in the example given here.
+The current models use a stage-, age-, or un-structured population matrix model, defined with eight possible stages or classes in main.R.
+The models can include Ricker or Beverton-Holt density dependence, and additional functions can be used to plot the fitted abundances, the estimated vital rates, and projected population abundances (examples in main.R).

 These models use two types of data: population abundance surveys with individual size data and individual growth trajectories.
 Simulated data are provided here, intended to match broadly the characteristics of a large-bodied, predatory freshwater fish species.

 ## Usage
 The main.R script contains the full model run, calling on helper functions split into several different scripts.
 The primary helper function is estimate_mpm.R in the mpm_est.R script.
 Model runs with 1000 iterations take up to an hour on a MacBook Air.

 A helper script, install_packages.R, is called within main.R and will install all required packages from GitHub.
-Issues with installing the greta package can be resolved by following instructions at https://github.com/greta-dev.